‘A wait and see game’: Northbridge residents fear flooding as Blackstone River rises

 There have been no reports of any issues caused by the cresting of the river so far, officials said.

-The waterway has since been downgraded to moderate risk of flooding as of Thursday evening.
+The waterway has since been downgraded to a moderate risk of flooding as of Thursday evening.

 Nearby residences from Northbridge to Millville are also at risk of flooding due to the rising waters.